Overview

 A relative time describes how far we are, as of now, from an event that happens in the past or in the future.
 It is a duration relative to now.
 We focus on the duration, such as 3 hours ago, or in 2 minutes.

-It can also describe where the event takes place in the calendar relative to now.
-We can focus on calendar date components, with low precision, such as today.
+We describe where the event takes place in the calendar relative to now.
+It uses calendar date components, with precision capped to day difference, such as today or yesterday.